Sparks Fly for Markle

-But "When Sparks Fly" is fun and has all the cute, sugary stuff you expect from a Hallmark romantic comedy and that includes Meghan Markle who is attractive, Christopher Jacot who is pleasantly handsome and ideal boyfriend material plus there is Kristina Pesic who brings most of the movies over the top comedy as the 4th of July infatuated bride to be.
+But "When Sparks Fly" is fun and has all the cute, sugary stuff you expect from a Hallmark romantic comedy and that includes Meghan Markle who is attractive, Christopher Jacot who is pleasantly handsome and ideal boyfriend material plus there is Kristina Pesic who brings most of the movie's over the top comedy as the 4th of July infatuated bride to be.
 Don't get me wrong as "When Sparks Fly" is a Hallmark movie where there is not a single character with an ounce of depth or complexity in but you get what you expect which is a whole lot of wholesome niceness from Meghan Markle and Christopher Jacot.

 What this all boils down to is that "When Sparks Fly" is a 100% a typical Hallmark movie and features such a familiar storyline that within minutes you already know how it is going to end when it comes to Meghan Markle and Christopher Jacot's characters.
 Yes it does mean it is corny, sweet and incredibly false yet it is in truth what you watch a Hallmark romantic comedy for in the first place.